hynodeva/reaper/README.md

     cmake -D CMAKE_BUILD_TYPE=Release ..
     make

-If you want to disable compiling the OpenCL part, issue this command:

-    cmake -D CMAKE_BUILD_TYPE=Release -D CPU_MINING_ONLY=ON ..

 After compiling you can move the resulting `reaper` binary where you want, but make sure to take along the `reaper.cl` kernel file as well as the `reaper.conf`